Kidnapping and murder of Hanns Martin Schleyer: Imprisonment and killing

 Schleyer was hidden in a highrise in Erftstadt (Liblar) near Cologne.
 The police came very close to finding him, but due to lack of internal communication could not rescue him.
 Several local police officers were convinced that Schleyer was held in the aforementioned highrise close to the autobahn.
 One investigator had rung the doorbell of the apartment in question, but nobody had conveyed this information to the crisis center of the federal police.

 The RAF demanded that the government release imprisoned members of their group.
-The government refused to give into RAF's demands or negotiate.
+The government refused to give into RAF's demands or negotiate aside from strategical negotiations, hoping that the police would manage to free Schleyer in the meantime.
 The RAF sent the government a picture of Schleyer alive, in captivity, on 8 October 1977.

+On 13 October, the passenger-plane "Landshut" was kidnapped in order to support the demands to release imprisoned members of the RAF.

 After 43 days, the government had not given in to the demands of the kidnappers.
 Hours after the German counterterrorism unit GSG 9 ended the Palestinian hijack of Lufthansa Flight 181, the imprisoned RAF members Baader, Gudrun Ensslin and Jan-Carl Raspe were found dead in their prison cells.

 After Schleyer's kidnappers received the news of the death of their imprisoned comrades, Schleyer was taken from Brussels, Belgium on 18 October 1977, and shot dead en route to Mulhouse, France, where his body was left in the trunk of a green Audi 100 on the rue Charles Péguy.